borntofrappe/borntofrappe/playground/Components/Link/README.md

 Another annoying, edge-related issue, is that the shape provided by the mask is blurry.
 This is even worsened as the icon is scaled back.
 I have no solution to this mishap, and no plan to address the situation in the foreseeable future.

+**Update**: the line is still rendered as the window changes in width.

 ### em

 The size of the mask makes use of `em` values, so that the visual scales with the `font-size` set on the closest parent element – in this instance the anchor link.
 Half the size is also used in the padding/margin properties in order to: